matthewkolbe/ThinkingInSimd/README.md

 ## The test

 I would like to see how all data structures perform in all compute paradigms.
 Additionally, I would like to see how it performs single threaded versus using 32 threads via OpenMP (OMP).
 I chose a value of `N=51200` because it's approprately large for practical uses, and it divides all my partitions evenly.
-I use [ubench](https://github.com/sheredom/ubench.h) as the micorbenchmarking framework.
+I use [ubench](https://github.com/sheredom/ubench.h) as the microbenchmarking framework.
 It's a header-only library that I embedded in this repo, so it should work seamlessly if you'd like to clone this and run the benchmarks yourself.
 Here are my systems specs:

 <p style="text-align:center;">
 <img src="images/specs.png" width="500">